 – ACT of 25 or higher or SAT of 1200 or higher

-The Mānoa Academic Merit Scholarship gives non-Hawaii residents $3,000 to help with the cost of tuition at the University of Hawaii at Manoa; it’s also available to residents.
-Winners automatically get this scholarship every year, as long as their GPA stays at 3.0 or higher and they maintain a 12-credit load every fall and spring semester.
-Submit an admission for application to UH Manoa by January 5th to be considered.
+The Mānoa Academic Merit Scholarship offers residents who are non-Hawaii $3,000 to assist them with the school fee at the University of Hawaii at Manoa; it’s also available to residents.
+The lucky applicants that win, will be offered the scholarship every year automatically, so far their GPA stays at 3.0 or higher and they maintain a 12-credit load every fall and also spring semester.
+Present your admission application to UH Manoa on or before January 5th so as to be considered.

 7. International Merit Award Scholarship